3-Week South Africa Itinerary: Cape Town and Garden Route

 After the hike, we explored Plettenberg Bay, which is a laid-back seaside town with many shops, cafés, and restaurants.
 It’s the perfect place to stroll a bit through the streets and to have lunch.
 After that, we went to Lookout Beach to relax at the beach and dip into the refreshing sea.

-If you have more time, you could also do one these fun activities while visiting Plettenberg Bay:
+If you have more time, make sure to check out these fun activities in Plettenberg Bay:

 Day 17: Tsitsikamma National Park & Port Elizabeth

-Unfortunately, we didn’t have enough time for hiking, kayaking, or any other activities that day because it was New Year’s Eve and we had to check-in at our accommodation in Port Elizabeth earlier than expected.
-A good reason for us to go back to South Africa one day to visit this National Park next time.
-Before going to Port Elizabeth, we made a quick stop in Jeffreys Bay (see pictures below).
+Unfortunately, we didn’t have enough time for hiking, kayaking, or any of the other activities here because it was New Year’s Eve and we had to check in at our accommodation in Port Elizabeth earlier than planned.
+It definitely gave us a good reason to return to South Africa one day and spend more time exploring this national park properly.
+Before continuing to Port Elizabeth, we also made a quick stop in Jeffreys Bay (see pictures below).

-In Port Elizabeth, we spent a nice New Year’s Eve at a beautiful old cottage (see pictures below).
-The name of this charming place is Manor 38.
-I can highly recommend staying there.
-You can click here to check prices & availability for this beautiful cottage.
-We didn’t do any sightseeing in Port Elizabeth on New Year’s but if you have time you can visit the Donkin Heritage Trail, The Boardwalk, or one of the many beautiful Blue Flag beaches.
+Since we arrived on New Year’s Eve, we didn’t do any sightseeing in Port Elizabeth itself.
+If you have more time, you could visit the Donkin Heritage Trail, The Boardwalk, or one of the city’s Blue Flag beaches.
 Port Elizabeth is also a great place to go shopping.
-Moreover, you can find many animal parks around Port Elizabeth but we didn’t visit any of the parks because we planned to spend our safari days in the Addo region.
+Moreover, there are several animal parks in the area, but we skipped them because we planned to dedicate our safari time to the Addo region.

 Day 18 – 21: Addo Region

-We decided to spend a couple of days in the Addo region because we wanted to have 3 full safari days.
+We decided to spend a couple of days in the Addo region because we wanted to have three full safari days.
 It was hands down the highlight of our South Africa trip.
 We stayed at Valley Bushveld Country Lodge close to Addo Elephant National Park.
 The lodge offers amazing views, a small pool, and you can see animals like giraffes and zebras around the lodge.
-Click here to check prices & availability for this lodge.

 — My Travel Photography Gear —